BradleyCodeU/bradleycodeu.github.io/_apcsp/turtleart/TurtleArgsAndShapes/instructions.md

 REMEMBER:
   1. Do NOT ask for user input.
 Demonstrate 2 tests of each function inside of main.
   1. Both of your functions MUST use 2 or more arguments.
-  1. You may NOT use any random numbers in this assignment
+  1. You may NOT use any random numbers in this assignment.

 Your main() function will begin like this...
 ```